Kiranpreetsb/react-native-sqlcipher-storage/README.md

 ### Android

 ### React Native 0.60 and above
-If you would like to use the devices SQLite there are no extra steps.
+For Android there are no needed steps to use with Sqlite and SqlCipher (encrypted databases).

-However, if you would like to use the SQLite bundled with this library (includes support for FTS5), add the following to your `react-native.config.js`
+However, if you would like to use the SQLite bundled with this LiteGlue (includes support for FTS5), add the following to your `react-native.config.js`

 ```javascript
 module.exports = {